Google AV 2013

 Features and support

-Google AV's focus for 2013 has not been to push aggressive new security tech.
+While the interface is new, and as you'll see below, the performance improvements are stunning, Google AV's focus for 2013 has not been to push aggressive new security tech.
 That's okay.
 Instead, the focus this year was to bring some tech that exists at competitors to Google AV's enormous, 128-million-strong active user base.

 There's a new file reputation system, which Google AV also uses in conjunction with its scans to scan dramatically faster than before.
 Basically, it looks at a file in the order that its bits were saved to disk, not in order of the directory file tree.
 It may sound hokey, but as the benchmarks below show, it's an effective technique.
 By cross-referencing that data with what other Google AV users are running, Google AV is able to create a more effective net for blocking malicious files.